 3. Probosci’s Monkey

-Probosci’s monkeys are long-nosed monkeys found on the island of Borneo, Indonesia.
-The characteristic feature of this animal is its long nose.
+Probosci’s monkeys are long-nosed monkeys found in Borneo, Indonesia.
+The characteristic feature of this species of monkey is its long nose.
 They are born with blue faces and small noses, but their faces and noses get bigger and bigger over time.

-This feature is much more prominent in males, although females also possess this feature.
+This feature is much more prominent in male probosci’s monkey, although female also possesses this feature.
 It is probably an advantageous feature for the males as it increases vocalizations, thus making males more attractive to females who prefer louder screams.

-Probosci’s monkeys consume food in leaves, seeds, and raw fruits, but sometimes these animals prey on insects.
+Probosci’s monkeys consume food in leaves, seeds, and raw fruits, but sometimes these animals prey on insects and are found on the Island of Borneo.

-For more than 40 years, Probosci’s monkeys have experienced a decline in population due to deforestation and climate change that have reduced their natural habitat.
+For more than 40 years, Probosci’s monkeys have experienced a decline in population due to deforestation, climate crisis, and climate change that have reduced their natural habitat.

 |Scientific Name||Nasalis Larvatus|